sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
-            text: 'If you want to store a lot of media or big models, we recommend getting an USB 3 hard drive.'
+            marks:
               -
+                type: bold
+            text: 'Storage:'
+          -
+            type: text
+            text: ' If you want to store a lot of media or big models, we recommend getting an USB 3 hard drive.'
+      -
         type: paragraph
         content:
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Connectivity: '
           -
             type: text
             text: 'Of course, you can also look into Raspberry Pi HATs to enhance functionality or add a ZigBee dongle for extra connectivity.'